stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

       result = throw_two_dice()
       print(f"Total value of throwing two dice: {result}.")

 **Declare** a function called `practice_with_dice()` to test your dice throws.
-Let it simulate a thousand throws and for each throw let it use two dice. `Print` for each throw the total value of the dice to the terminal and clearly display to the user when a 'dubble' has been thrown (the number of the dice is identical).
-Keep track of the number of 'dubbles' and `print` that number to the screen at the end of the function.
+Let it simulate a thousand throws and for each throw let it use two dice. `Print` for each throw the total value of the dice to the terminal and clearly display to the user when a 'double' has been thrown (the number of the dice is identical).
+Keep track of the number of 'doubles' and `print` that number to the screen at the end of the function.

 {: .language-python}
     throw 1: total value of 2 dice =  5
     throw 2: total value of 2 dice =  9
     throw 3: total value of 2 dice = 10
-            Yes, we have a dubble: 5+5
+            Yes, we have a double: 5+5
     throw 4: ...
     throw 5: ...
     ..
     throw 1000: total value of 2 dice = 3

-    print "The percentage of dubble throws = xx,xx percent"
+    print "The percentage of double throws = xx,xx percent"

 Note: the function `practice_with_dice()` is not needed in the rest of the assignment.
 You can either remove it from your code or leave there, it's up to you.

 ## Moving around an empty board

 We can now start our simulation by declaring a new function: `simulate_monopoly()`.
 We'll gradually expand this function until we can simulate a 'real' game of Monopoly.
-Let's start simple by having 1 player move one lap around the Monopoly gameboard en keep track of their exact position.
+Let's start simple by having 1 player move one lap around the Monopoly game board en keep track of their exact position.

 Repeatedly throw two dice and keep track on what property the player landed. `Print` that information to the screen.
 Each lap starts with position 0, prison is located at position 10 and the most expensive property is located at the second to last field; 39.